 They are officially my favorite looking sprout!
 They are also VERY tasty.
 They have a sweet, nutty onion flavor that is not overpowering, like onion can be, and they don't give you "onion breath", like mature onions do, or make you cry.

-I have had the unpleasant experience of eating too many.
-They were so good I decided to eat half a jar full, which was about 2 1/2 cups of sprouts... basically an onion sprout salad.
+We have had the unpleasant experience of eating too many.
+They were so good we decided to eat half a jar full, which was about 2 1/2 cups of sprouts... basically an onion sprout salad.

-They gave me the same hot, acidic effect as eating too many raw onions.
-So, I now eat them in smaller quantities.
+They gave us the same hot, acidic effect as eating too many raw onions.
+So, we now eat them in smaller quantities.
 But, because they are so flavorful, you really just need a small handful.

 Onion sprouts are the micro shoots of an onion plant and do not grow roots like other sprout varieties.
 Allium is the Latin name for the plant family that includes garlic, leek and onions.